abtv/dotfiles/README.md

 Cmd-8 Telegram

-Cmd-9 Emacs
+Cmd-9 WebStorm

-Cmd-0 Workflowy (for task lists, agenda, etc)
+Cmd-0 MicroSoft ToDo (task list)

 Don't open these apps in fullscreen mode and you will switch between them immediately.